micoloth/Ket/README.md

 -  **Some form of dependent types:** Even if they are really popular in type theory, full dependendent types might not be that great of an idea.
 Anyway, Ket doesnt have them at all, yet

- - **memory reusing:** An execution optimization engine with memory reusing to avoid FP slowness, again see [Roc](https://www.roc-lang.org/).
+ - **Memory reusing:** An execution optimization engine with memory reusing to avoid FP slowness, again see [Roc](https://www.roc-lang.org/).
  - **Heuristic parsing:** Incremental, interactive parsing is Good, but it Might get slow when there are thousands of syntactic rules around.
 Really, it's not even obvious that it will, but let's say it will.
 I’m fully convinced that a bit of (even very approximated) Bayesian statistics is a good enough heuristic to make the parser’s search routine usable and scalable.
 - **Integrations with other languages/libraries**: Hooks to let Ket talk to and from at least some of the major programming languages.
 This is an enormous task, completely impossible to complete, and nobody can do it alone.
 Yet, every piece added to it increases Ket's usefulness as a real world programming framework.